jonathan-xiao/ShowerNFT/README.md

 - Allow camera permissions in browser
 - Check WebGL 2.0 support (chrome://gpu)
 - Wait for model to load (~5-10 seconds)

+**SMS not sending:**

+- Verify Twilio credentials in `.env` (all prefixed with `VITE_`)
+- Check console for errors: "❌ Twilio credentials not configured"
+- Ensure phone numbers are verified in Twilio (trial mode)
+- Check polling is active: "🔍 Next expiry check in: Xs"

+**NFT not deleted after expiry:**

+- Check Firebase console for `latestNFT` field removal
+- Verify polling interval is running (check debug timer)
+- Ensure user is logged in when expiry occurs

 **Build errors:**